vishnu2709/ElasticToolkit/SWT/README.md

 # Calculating Symmetric Wallace Tensor

+(Note - all scripts are written in Python 2)
 These scripts and instructions are for uniaxial stretching along z-direction, we will add more functionality later.

 Here a list of the files you need